makersacademy/chitter-challenge/README.md

 - Create `peeps` table to store peeps with ` CREATE TABLE messages (id SERIAL PRIMARY KEY, message VARCHAR(150), time TIMESTAMP, user_id INTEGER REFERENCES users (id));`

 - Create database `chitter_manager_test` following the same steps as documented above.

+##Incomplete

+- The peeps displayed do not show the username - I would inject the User class into the Message class and use the username from the User class.
+- I would've liked to add more buttons on each page to swiftly move from one page to another
+- CSS styling
+- input a user_id foreign key into the messages table as each message has a user (one-to-many relationship)

 Notes on functionality:
 ------